We can quickly locate any Spindle Bearing at the lowest price.

 Ball Bearing - Spindle Bearings

-Spindle ball bearings are single-row ball bearings characterized by their particular design engineered with either a 15° or a 25° angular contact.
+Spindle ball bearings are single-row large ball bearings characterized by their particular design engineered with either a 15° or a 25° angular contact.
 They contain raceways in both the inner and outer rings which can be displaced in relation to the bearing axis and in relation to each other.
 These rings are assembled with a stationary cage, and the balls cannot be dismantled from the ball bearing housing.

 Engineering & Design

 Spindle bearings are designed with a soaring level of radial and axial rigidity in order to accommodate to heavy loads and high speed environments.
 The axial load is supported in only one of its sides, and is adjusted against a second spindle ball bearing of the same type.